-Federal Rule of Evidence 412.
+Federal Rule of Evidence 412

-Sex Offense Cases; Relevance of Alleged Victim's Past Sexual Behavior or Alleged Sexual Predisposition
+Sex-Offense Cases: The Victim's Sexual Behavior or Predisposition

-- (a) Evidence generally inadmissible.--The following evidence is not admissible in any civil or criminal proceeding involving alleged sexual misconduct except as provided in subdivisions (b) and (c): - (1) Evidence offered to prove that any alleged victim engaged in other sexual behavior. - (2) Evidence offered to prove any alleged victim's sexual predisposition.
+- (a) Prohibited Uses.
+The following evidence is not admissible in a civil or criminal proceeding involving alleged sexual misconduct: - (1) evidence offered to prove that a victim engaged in other sexual behavior; or - (2) evidence offered to prove a victim's sexual predisposition.

-(b) Exceptions .--
+(b) Exceptions.

-- (1) In a criminal case, the following evidence is admissible, if otherwise admissible under these rules: - (A) evidence of specific instances of sexual behavior by the alleged victim offered to prove that a person other than the accused was the source of semen, injury or other physical evidence; - (B) evidence of specific instances of sexual behavior by the alleged victim with respect to the person accused of the sexual misconduct offered by the accused to prove consent or by the prosecution; and - (C) evidence the exclusion of which would violate the constitutional rights of the defendant. - (2) In a civil case, evidence offered to prove the sexual behavior or sexual predisposition of any alleged victim is admissible if it is otherwise admissible under these rules and its probative value substantially outweighs the danger of harm to any victim and of unfair prejudice to any party.
-Evidence of an alleged victim's reputation is admissible only if it has been placed in controversy by the alleged victim. - (c) Procedure to determine admissibility.-- - (1) A party intending to offer evidence under subdivision (b) must-- - (A) file a written motion at least 14 days before trial specifically describing the evidence and stating the purpose for which it is offered unless the court, for good cause requires a different time for filing or permits filing during trial; and - (B) serve the motion on all parties and notify the alleged victim or, when appropriate, the alleged victim's guardian or representative. - (2) Before admitting evidence under this rule the court must conduct a hearing in camera and afford the victim and parties a right to attend and be heard.
-The motion, related papers, and the record of the hearing must be sealed and remain under seal unless the court orders otherwise.
+- (1) Criminal Cases.
+The court may admit the following evidence in a criminal case: - (A) evidence of specific instances of a victim's sexual behavior, if offered to prove that someone other than the defendant was the source of semen, injury, or other physical evidence; - (B) evidence of specific instances of a victim's sexual behavior with respect to the person accused of the sexual misconduct, if offered by the defendant to prove consent or if offered by the prosecutor; and - (C) evidence whose exclusion would violate the defendant's constitutional rights. - (2) Civil Cases.
+In a civil case, the court may admit evidence offered to prove a victim's sexual behavior or sexual predisposition if its probative value substantially outweighs the danger of harm to any victim and of unfair prejudice to any party.
+The court may admit evidence of a victim's reputation only if the victim has placed it in controversy.

+(c) Procedure to Determine Admissibility.

+- (1) Motion.
+If a party intends to offer evidence under Rule 412(b), the party must: - (A) file a motion that specifically describes the evidence and states the purpose for which it is to be offered; - (B) do so at least 14 days before trial unless the court, for good cause, sets a different time; - (C) serve the motion on all parties; and - (D) notify the victim or, when appropriate, the victim's guardian or representative. - (2) Hearing.
+Before admitting evidence under this rule, the court must conduct an in camera hearing and give the victim and parties a right to attend and be heard.
+Unless the court orders otherwise, the motion, related materials, and the record of the hearing must be and remain sealed. - (d) Definition of "Victim."
+In this rule, "victim" includes an alleged victim.

-Points for Discussion: Rape Shield Laws
+Point of Discussion: Rape shield laws

 Does your tribe use the Federal Rules of Evidence in tribal court?
-If so, is the rape shield provision adequate or do you want to have different language in your sexual assault law?
+If so, is the rape shield provision adequate, or do you want to have different language in your sexual assault law?